Cardinals must give Astros top 2 picks, $2M for hacking

 Houston said ''this unprecedented award by the commissioner's office sends a clear message of the severity of these actions.''

 Correa was employed by the Cardinals from 2009-15.
-When he was sentenced last July by U.S. District Judge Lynn Hughes, Correa said he was ''overwhelmed with remorse and regret for my actions'' that cost him his career and his home.
+When he was sentenced last July by U.S. District Judge Lynn N. Hughes, Correa said he was ''overwhelmed with remorse and regret for my actions'' that cost him his career and his home.

 ''I violated my values and it was wrong.
 I behaved shamefully,'' he said then. ''The whole episode represents the worst thing I've done in my life by far.''